khushi-411/learnings/research_papers/12_n_grams.md

     - n-grams do a better job modeling the training corpus as we increase the value of N.
 - General observation: the longer the context on which we train the model, the more coherent the sentences.
 - What if the training set and test sets are of different genres?
-    - The model won't have a good result.
+    - The model will have a poor result.
-    - Therefore, make sure both the training and test sets are from the same genre.
+    - Therefore, ensure the training and test sets are from the same genre.
     - The other problem is: ***sparsity***.
 There will be many cases of zero probability n-grams.
 - The ***zeros*** that don't occur in the training set but do occur in the test set are a problem for two reasons:
-    - there presence means we are undereslimating the probability of all sorts of words that might occur, this will have performance effects.
+    - their presence means we are underestimating the probability of all sorts of words that might occur; this will have performance effects.
     - If the probability of any word in the test test is 0, the entire probability of the test set is 0.
-    - We can't calculate perplexity, because we can't divide by 0.
+    - We can't calculate perplexity because we can't divide by 0.
-- **How to deal will zeros?**
+- **How to deal with zeros?**
     - Smoothing or discounting.
     - Unknown words.
 - **Unknown words**: words that you have never seen before.
-    - ***closed vocabulary***: disallow the situation from occurring, and tell the system that we know all the words that can occur.
+    - ***closed vocabulary***: disallow the situation from occurring and tell the system that we know all the words that can occur.
     - ***out of vocabulary***: If any such words occur, we can call unknown words and create an open vocabulary system, and add these words in a test set by adding a pseudo-word called `<UNK>`.
 Ways to train it:
         - Choose a vocabulary (word list) that is fixed in advance.
 	- Convert in the training set any word that is not in this set to the unknown word token `<UNK>` in a test normalization step.